mavryk-network/mavryk-protocol/docs/alpha/blocks_ops.rst

 - The ``Increase_paid_storage`` operation allows a sender to increase the paid storage of some previously deployed contract.
-- The ``Event`` operation enables sending event-like information to external applications from Tezos smart contracts -- see :doc:`Contract Events<event>` for further detail.
+- The ``Event`` operation enables sending event-like information to external applications from Mavryk smart contracts -- see :doc:`Contract Events<event>` for further detail.

-Moreover, all operations necessary to implement Tezos' *enshrined* Layer 2 solutions into the economic protocol are also manager operations.
+Moreover, all operations necessary to implement Mavryk' *enshrined* Layer 2 solutions into the economic protocol are also manager operations.